Back to Top

-2. Summary: The application process for all officer programs consists of compiling a package of relevant documents and credentials, including: a narrative, resume, letters of recommendation, transcripts, degrees, awards, etc. All applicants for Coast Guard officer commissioning programs (except Coast Guard Academy applicants) work with a Coast Guard recruiter to prepare and submit their application.
-Recruiters arrange your background and financial screening, and officer interview; key components to your application package.
+- Summary: The application process for all officer programs consists of compiling a package of relevant documents and credentials, including: a narrative, resume, letters of recommendation, transcripts, degrees, awards, etc. All applicants for Coast Guard officer commissioning programs (except Coast Guard Academy applicants) work with a Coast Guard recruiter to prepare and submit their application.
+Recruiters arrange your background check, financial screening and officer interview, all key components of your application package.
 For most applicants, recruiters also arrange your commissioning physical exam at a MEPS.

-3. Treat the entire application process like a job interview.
+- Treat the entire application process like a job interview.
 Your professionalism and integrity are being constantly evaluated by your recruiters!
-Applicants who are disrespectful or display behavior that is inconsistent with the Coast Guard Core Values: Honor, Respect and Devotion to Duty, will be disqualified from the process.
+Applicants who are disrespectful or display behavior that is inconsistent with the Coast Guard Core Values: Honor, Respect, and Devotion to Duty, will be disqualified from the process.

 - You MUST start processing with your nearest recruiting office at least two months in advance of the deadline to ensure medical and other screening is completed on time.

-5. Program Eligibility Screening: Your recruiter will conduct a screening to ensure your presumption on the program(s) you are eligible for is correct.
-The screening process will validate that you meet the specific set of academic, financial, character, dependency, age, military service and citizenship criteria for the relevant program.
+- Program Eligibility Screening: Your recruiter will conduct a screening to ensure your presumption on the program(s) you are eligible for is correct.
+The screening process will validate that you meet the specific set of academic, financial, character, dependency, age, military service, and citizenship criteria for the relevant program.

 - Civilians: Your recruiter will schedule you for a commissioning physical exam at a military entrance processing station (MEPS) to ensure you meet physical standards for commissioning.
 You must also meet height/weight standards.

-- CG Members & Members of Other Military Services: You must complete a commissioning physical with a military physician.
+- CG Members & Members of Other Military Services: You must complete an accessioning commissioning physical with a military physician.
 Other Military Service members must meet height/weight standards.

 - Consult the O-JAK for extensive best practices.

-9. Interview: Once your application package is complete, your recruiter will schedule you for an interview with three Coast Guard officers who will provide a recommendation on your potential to become a CG officer.
+- Interview: Once your application package is complete, your recruiter will schedule you for an interview with a panel of Coast Guard officers who will provide a recommendation on your potential to become a CG officer.
 Recruiters coordinate interview boards with local CG units.

 - Be prepared: this is a formal interview.
 Consult the O-JAK for interview information and preparation tips.

-10. Submit Application: You will submit your application to your recruiter by the Application Deadline.
+- Submit Application: You will submit your application to your recruiter by the Application Deadline provided by your recruiter.

-11. Recruiter and CGRC Review: After submitting your application to your recruiter, the following actions will take place:
+- Recruiter and CGRC Review: After submitting your application to your recruiter, the following actions will take place.

 - Recruiter Review: Your recruiter and the recruiter in charge (RIC) will conduct a final review of your application, incorporate the results of the interview, and submit your application to the Coast Guard Recruiting Command (CGRC).